 With Shadow PC, you pay a monthly fee for the service.
 This way, you don’t have to spend hundreds of dollars on a pre-made full gaming PC.
 Or money building your own VR-ready PC.
 It’s a revolutionary new service that has gathered a lot of attention.

-With an Oculus Quest and the Virtual Desktop application, you can play all PCVR games on your Quest.
+With an Oculus Quest and the Virtual Desktop application, you can play all PCVR games on your Quest 2 or 1.

 Comment down below if you have any trouble getting set up!

 What is Shadow PC?

 Shadow PC is a remote gaming PC service that gives you virtual access to a full computer setup in the cloud.
 The specs of the PC are equivalent to a high-end gaming PC.
 In recent months, Shadow has been a popular option for people to get a gaming PC without buying all of the components.

 Specifically with the Oculus Quest, users can use Virtual Desktop to stream PC VR games remotely to their Quest headset.
 With our Virtual Desktop setup guide, you can play games with minimal latency and it will feel just like you have a PC in your home.

 Shadow PC comes with a ton of really nice features that are catered for virtual reality game players:

 - High Streaming Quality – You can stream 4K quality video at 60 frames per second (FPS) or if you sacrifice a bit of graphics quality, you can play up to 144 FPS in full HD mode.